THIS ARTICLE INCLUDES A FREE PRINTABLE

-- What strengths can she use now?
+- What strengths can they use now?

 Step 2: Shift from a Fixed Mindset to a Growth Mindset

-In stressful situations, we often feel overwhelmed and are more likely to fall into a fixed mindset thought process: There’s nothing much we can do to change the situation, our abilities are limited to what we can do, and we might as well stop trying.
+In stressful situations, we often feel overwhelmed and are more likely to fall into a fixed mindset thought process; there’s nothing much we can do to change the situation, our abilities are limited to what we can do, and we might as well stop trying.

 Of course, a mindset shift doesn’t happen overnight.
 Throughout this process, focus on and celebrate incremental improvement.

 “A lot of research is showing us that we do much better when we focus on incremental change, on little bits of improvement.”

 For more tips on teaching growth mindset, visit our 4-week guide for teaching growth mindset to kids.